emedware/flat-diamond/README.md

 ### A bit made up ?

 No, and even well constructed!
-In the previous exemple (`C - A - B - X`), because `super(...)` has to be the first sentence of a constructor, invoking `new C()` will invoke the constructors of `C`, `A`, `B` then `X` in sequence (roughly)
+In the previous example (`C - A - B - X`), invoking `new C()` will invoke the constructors of `C`, `A`, `B` then `X` in sequence (roughly)

 > :warning: Not on the same object, even if it really feels the same.
 > When constructing, `this` is a temporary object and it cannot be used as a reference - as discussed [below](#substitute-for-this-stability)

 ## But ...
 How ?

-The class created by the library (`Diamond(A, B)`) will implement all the properties of all the classes appearing in the flattened legacy as property get.
+The class created by the library (`Diamond(A, B)`) will implement all the properties of all the classes appearing in the flattened legacy as accessors.
 It will then use the stored legacy (in the class created by the library, not yours) to retrieve the value from the good prototype.

 ### There is no `get constructor()`